omersha/omersha.github.io/_posts/2015-12-22-the-name-of-the-rose.md

 mornings) - but it's not clear how to factor it into a decision, due to the instability of the traffic patterns.
-For example, sometimes traffic jams tend to clear up quickly and current reports should carry little weight relative to the day and time,  and sometimes they persistent and reports should be taken very seriously.
+For example, sometimes traffic jams tend to clear up quickly and current reports should carry little weight relative to the day and time,  and sometimes they're persistent and reports should be taken very seriously.

 This hints towards online learning: constantly updating the decision rule based